animainvisa/ds/readme.md

 A project where I started building a simple social network using Laravel, also implementing a "live" private messaging system for users.
-Given it's not a huge project I decided not to use repositories.
+Given it's not a huge project I decided not to make use of the IoC container.
 This project is currently unfinished.